D4ntae/s7-plc-qemu/README.md

 ```

 #### 8. Run the emulator
 To execute the emulator run the below command or use the helper script `run_emulator.sh`.
-A detailed explanation can be found in the [Running the emulator](#running_the_emulator) section.
+A detailed explanation can be found in the [Using the emulator](#using_the_emulator) section.
 ```shell
 ./build/aarch64-softmmu/qemu-system-aarch64 \
     -M arm-generic-fdt \